Scanian War: Gyldenløve's 1676 campaign

-The recapture of Bohuslän
+Recapture of Bohuslän

-Despite the Danish forces defeat at Fyllebro, the successful recapture of Scania allowed Norwegian troops to regain formerly Norwegian Bohuslän.
+Despite the Danish forces' defeat at Fyllebro, the successful recapture of Scania allowed Norwegian troops to regain formerly Norwegian Bohuslän.
 During the winter of 1677, the Norwegian army was increased to 17,000 men, allowing operations to increase further.
 Gyldenløve captured the fortress at Marstrand in July and joined forces with General Løvenhjelm.

 The Swedes mounted a counteroffensive under the command of Magnus Gabriel De la Gardie, sending an army of 8,000 to expel the Norwegian forces.
 They were defeated by the Norwegians, and forced to retreat, holding only Bohus Fortress in Bohuslän.

-The reconquest of Jämtland
+Reconquest of Jämtland

 In August 1677, Norwegian forces of 2,000 men, led by General Reinhold von Hoven and General Christian Shultz also retook formerly Norwegian Jämtland.

-Although Bohuslän and Jämtland were former Norwegian provinces and the forces in both locations were well received by the native populations there, things went badly for Denmark-Norway in the Scanian campaigns, and the Norwegian forces withdrew when ordered to do so by King Christian V.
+Although Bohuslän and Jämtland were former Norwegian provinces and the forces in both locations were well received by the native populations there, things went badly for Denmark–Norway in the Scanian campaigns, and the Norwegian forces withdrew when ordered to do so by King Christian V.

-The war in Scania
+War in Scania

-On October 24, 1676, the Swedish king Charles XI marched back into Scania with an army of 12,000, forcing the Danes on the defensive.
+On 24 October 1676, the Swedish king Charles XI marched back into Scania with an army of 12,000, forcing the Danes on the defensive.
 After a number of skirmishes the Danish army was badly beaten in the Battle of Lund on December 4.
 Despite gains by Gyldenløve in the north, the Swedish offensive of Charles XI tipped the scale.
 After failing to take Malmö and the defeat at the Battle of Landskrona the Danish Army in Scania was still not beaten, but the morale was definitely broken.

 However the Danes held the fortified town of Landskrona and was able to ship in more Dutch and German mercenaries and in July 1678 Christian V marched east to rescue the diminishing Danish garrison in the town of Kristianstad besieged by the Swedes.
 After facing the whole Swedish army on the plain west of Kristianstad Christian V opted not to give battle but to retreat back to Landskrona and evacuate all his troops from Scania.

 War at sea

 Battle of Öland

 The war was also fought at sea.
-In the Battle of Öland, June 1, 1676, the Danish and Dutch fleet won a great victory over the Swedes, sinking one of the largest naval vessels at that time, Kronan.
-With the victory they got control of the Baltic sea.
+In the Battle of Öland, 1 June 1676, the Danish and Dutch fleet won a great victory over the Swedes, sinking one of the largest naval vessels at that time, Kronan.
+With the victory they got control of the Baltic Sea.